-The State Theatre describes Modiga as an artist who represents the present and future of South African music, drawing on the roots of African storytelling, jazz composition and Motown soul, yet creating a sound Amahubo in Concert on Heritage Day, 24 September.
+The State Theatre describes Modiga as an artist who represents the present and future of South African music, drawing on the roots of African storytelling, jazz composition and Motown soul, yet creating a sound entirely her own.

+This month's programme will also feature culture and heritage enthusiast and revered musician Mbuso Khoza, who will perform Amahubo in Concert on Heritage Day, 24 September.
 This premiere will also feature singer Zawadi Yamungu.